jrenaldi79/prompts/README.md

 -   **`arq_product_review_topic_modeling.md`**: A prompt that classifies customer feedback against *existing* lists of themes and subthemes using the ARQ process.
 -   **`business_consultant_tot_prompt.md`**: A prompt for a team of AI agents (consultants and a risk analyst) that uses a Tree of Thought (ToT) framework to evaluate a business challenge.
 -   **`elite_advisor_prompt.md`**: A prompt for an AI to act as a brutally honest, elite-level advisor to a user, focusing on exposing blind spots and driving measurable growth.
+-   **`expert_data_extractor.xml`**: A detailed prompt for an "Expert Data Extractor" AI agent.
+It outlines a comprehensive process for using scraping and image analysis tools to extract all content (text, images, iframes, dynamic elements) from a URL and compile it into a single Markdown document.
 -   **`interview_coach.md`**: A prompt for an AI to act as an experienced product researcher providing detailed, constructive feedback on an interview transcript based on provided rubrics.
 -   **`interview_summary.md`**: A prompt for a "Customer Interview Analysis Assistant" to analyze a transcript and produce a concise, actionable report, including an executive summary, key pains, themes, and a Jobs to Be Done (JTBD) analysis.
 -   **`memory_mcp.md`**: A system prompt for a conversational agent to use a knowledge graph to remember user details across conversations.
--   **`meta_prompt_improvement.xml`**: A prompt for a "world-class prompt engineer" AI to improve a given prompt using a process called "concept elevation".
+-   **`meta_prompt_improvement.md`**: A prompt for a "world-class prompt engineer" AI to improve a given prompt using a process called "concept elevation".
 -   **`mobile_ui_designer.md`**: A prompt for a senior front-end developer AI to generate a UI design plan and HTML file for a mobile app.
 -   **`new_product_survey_design.md`**: A prompt for an expert quantitative researcher AI to guide a student in creating effective, closed-ended survey questions to validate a new product concept.
 -   **`persona_segment_development.md`**: A prompt for an "Elite Customer Research Specialist" AI to guide a user through a process to transform business data into detailed buyer personas.